BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 **WARGEAR**

-- Hand weapon
+- [Hand Weapon]

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]
-- Heroic Strength
+- [Heroic Strength]
-- Heroic Challenge
+- [Heroic Challenge]

 **SPECIAL RULES**

-- Dominant (4)
+- [Dominant] (4)
-- General Hunter
+- [General Hunter]
-- Terror
+- [Terror]
-- Throw Stones (range 12", Strength 8)
+- [Throw Stones] (range 12", Strength 8)

 - **Lead by Example** `ACTIVE`

-If Buhrdur slays an enemy Hero or Monster in Combat, then for the rest of the game other friendly Orc or Troll models treat Buhrdur as a banner.
-If Buhrdur has slain 3 or more enemy Hero or Monster models, then for the rest of the game other friendly Orc or Troll models treat Buhrdur as a banner with a range of 6" instead.
+If Buhrdur slays an enemy Hero or Monster in Combat, then for the rest of the game other friendly Orc or Troll models treat Buhrdur as a [banner][Banner].
+If Buhrdur has slain 3 or more enemy Hero or Monster models, then for the rest of the game other friendly Orc or Troll models treat Buhrdur as a [banner][Banner] with a range of 6" instead.

 - **Brutish Cunning** `ACTIVE`